<

 Ivens

-George Henri Anton Ivens—politischer Dokumentarist oder ethnografisher Filmer?
-(Good luck getting this one to open properly!)
+George Henri Anton Ivens — politischer Dokumentarist oder ethnografisher Filmer?

 Film de krant: De geruchtenmachine, no 251, January 2004 (Could someone send me a translation please?
 Thanks!)